oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 At the time of writing, there were some public testnets you could use to test an Ocean Protocol application.
 For more information about those, see the page about [testnets](/concepts/testnets/).

-Note: This page _doesn't_ explain how to get Ether or Ocean Tokens for use in the Ocean Mainnet ("Pacific" or "Pacific PoA Network").
+Note: This page _doesn't_ explain how to get Ether or Ocean Tokens for use in the Ocean Mainnet.
 We'll add that in the future.

 ## Get a Compatible Wallet